knative/docs/docs/serving/autoscaling/kpa-specific.md

 * **Default:** `60s`

 !!! note
-    During scale down, the last Replica will only be removed after there has not been any traffic to the Revision for the entire duration of the stable window.
+    When scaling to zero Replicas, the last Replica will only be removed after there has not been any traffic to the Revision for the entire duration of the stable window.

 **Example:**